The type of software you use to edit Zoom recordings depends on the kind of video editing you want to do. For example, you can:

 Let's get started!

 Reduct.Video is a high-quality transcription service and word-based video editing software that lets users edit Zoom cloud recordings by editing the transcript.
 Our platform is so easy to use that it requires no video editing background.
-To learn more about editing Zoom video recordings in Reduct,.
+To learn more about editing Zoom video recordings in Reduct, get started with a free 30-day trial.

 1. Trim Recordings & Caption Videos: Zoom's Built-In Editor